-In the nightmares, as well as in all kinds of dreams, all seen images are symbolic, so they should never be interpreted literally.
-Their interpretation can help you decipher an important message that your subconscious is trying to send you.
+In the nightmares, as well as in all kinds of dreams, everything we see is symbolic, so you should never interpret them literally.
+Their interpretation can help you decipher the important messages that your subconscious is trying to send you.

 1. Lost or trapped

-Feeling of being lost or trapped in a dream indicates the same feelings experienced by a person in real life in a certain situation.
+The feeling of being lost or trapped in a dream indicates similar feelings experienced in real life in a certain situation.
 Does anyone make you do something against your will?
 Do you have exhausted all possible solutions to a problem and feel despair?

-Understand that this dream is a direct warning of internal problems, so you should indicate the problem before it is too late.
+Mind that this dream can be a direct warning of emotional problems, so you should indicate the issue before it is too late.

 2. Falling or drowning

 Do you feel too much pressure or responsibility?
-These disturbing feelings can lead to a nightmare of falling or drowning.
-Nightmares about an infinite fall or drowning demonstrate our inner confusion or concern about some issue.
-Your specific response to this nightmare, most likely, is a mirror of your reactions to some circumstances in reality.
+These disturbing feelings can lead to a nightmare about falling or drowning.
+Dreams about an infinite fall or drowning are among the most common nightmares that demonstrate your inner confusion or concern about something.
+Your specific response to this nightmare, most likely, is a mirror of your feelings about a certain situation in waking life.

-At the same time, such nightmares are a great opportunity to take part in a lucid dream.
+At the same time, dreaming about falling or drowning is a great opportunity to turn your nightmare into a lucid dream.
 If you realize that you are dreaming, you can control your fall/drowning and turn it into flying/swimming.
-After all, in your dream you can do anything you want.
+After all, in your dream, you can do anything you want!

 3. Broken computer or phone